 When participants were able to write in their journals about their anxious thoughts and feelings, they could also open up some capacity in their brains to remember things that they learned on the spot.

 Moreover, because writing is a fundamentally organized system, keeping a journal will help organize events in your mind so you can make better sense of them.
 When this happens, your working memory improves because your brain is released from the taxing responsibility of processing an experience.

 7. Journaling Can Help Improve Your Sleep

 There are a lot of things that you can use to help improve your sleep, and journaling is definitely one of them.
 One study looked at the impact of journaling on college students who had persistent sleep problems related to excessive thoughts and worries at night.

-They found that journaling for even just 15 minutes before bed not only improved the participants’ overall quality of sleep, it also helped reduce their worried thoughts during the day.
+They found that journaling for even just 15 minutes before bed improved the participants’ overall sleep quality and helped reduce their worrying thoughts during the day.

 8. Increases Productivity

 With so many distractions and ways to procrastinate, it can be hard to keep up with your work.
 However, even if you write in a journal that is solely for your own use, research shows it can encourage you to look back on your work and your work ethic and help inspire new ideas to keep you on track.